dkjroot/iris-llm/examples/README.md

 If you don't mind your voice sample being sent out to the internet, google's recognizer is built into the speech_recognition library, is easy to use, fast and does a great job.

+## IRIS herself

+Now we're really getting somewhere.
+Let's start building IRIS!

+### iris/iris_v1_online_no_sounds.py

+This version uses google for STT and TTS, and OpenAI for inference, and so it works REALLY well but is not private.
+Note that it's using text-davinci-002 (GPT3) - if you have GPT-4 API access you will need to change the script.
+I might do that if/when I eventually get GPT-4 access.
+I found it useful to have a 'push to talk' key so that it didn't pick up background noise so often, so it waits for the user to press the space key before listening for input.
+Later we will add an (optional) wake-word feature.
+Put your OpenAI API key in your environment variables as OPEN_AI_API_KEY.

+### iris/iris_v2_online_with_sounds.py

+Same as Iris v1 online, but now there are chirps and bleeps to help you know what's going on if you're not able to see the console output.
+This becomes really useful later on when we add a 'wake word' and when you walk away from your computer to talk where you can't see the screen.
+It's a small thing but I think it adds a lot to the usability.

+### iris/iris_v3_online_with_voicewake.py (and iris/wakeup/wakelistener.py)

+Same as the previous version (still using online services) but with a "hey siri" style wake word feature.

+In this version we replace the 'push to talk' button with a wake word.
+Iris is asleep when it starts up and you need to say "Pay attention Iris" for it to start listening properly.
+Once Iris is awake, you can simply say "Iris" in order to speak.
+There's a chirp to let you know that it's understood your wake word.
+You can say "Stop paying attention" to make it stop paying attention.
+While it's waiting for a wake word, it does not send your audio to the internet.
+Once it's awake and listening (after your "Iris" wake word), then your audio is sent to online services for processing.
+We'll use wav2vec2 for the offline STT step (while listening for the wakeword).

+One of the problems with the wakeword system is that it might be interpreting some long sentence it's hear while you're trying to say the wakeword, and you just have to wait silently until it's ready.
+It can be tricky to know when it's ready, which is why it outputs ':' and '.' during the "waiting for wakeword" phase.  ':' means it's ready to listen.
+If you see a '.', that means it's picked up some audio and you'll have to wait for the next ':' before you can say the wakeword.
+I tried using audio prompts for this, but it was too annoying.
+This is one of the reasons I prefer to use a push-to-talk (really a mute mic) button on my bluetooth speaker in later versions of Iris.

+### iris/iris_v4_online_no_wait.py

+This version still uses online services, but does not wait at all for you to press space or say a wake word.
+That means it's best used with a mic that has a mute button, or a push-to-talk feature.
+This is the version I prefer to use with my teleconferencing puck.

+This is the version that I actually use when I want to talk to GPT.
+Note that it's using text-davinci-002 (GPT3) - if you have GPT-4 API access you will need to change the script.
+I might do that if/when I eventually get GPT-4 access.